secnot/django-param-field/README.md

 	params = ParamField(blank=True, max_length=3000)
 ```

-Now that you have a working model to create a new instance with the
+Now that you have a working model to create a new instance with its parameters write:
-parameters that it will accept:

 ```python
 params = """